 Director, Center for Women in Politics & Public Policy

-Bocskor is on the board for Running Start, an organization that encourages young women to run for office and an advisor for the Veteran's Campaign, a program that encourages Veterans to enter public service.
-She served on the board of the Women’s Campaign School at Yale for seven years, where she chaired the school’s Curriculum Committee for five years.
+She serves on the board for Running Start, an organization that encourages young women to run for office; as an advisor for the Veteran’s Campaign, a program that encourages veterans to enter public service; and on the board of Lone Star Parity, a non-partisan group that promotes women to run for office.
+She also served on the board of the Women’s Campaign School at Yale for seven years, where she chaired the school’s Curriculum Committee for five years.

-Bocskor was chosen as “Mentor of the Year” by PLEN (Public Leadership Education Network) for her work advising college women interested in careers in public service.
-In 2016, she was selected by the Washington Academy of Political Arts & Sciences as one of the "Top 12 Women Changing the Face of Political Communications in Latin America."
-Bocskor was the recipient of 2010 the Distinguished Alumni Award at Otterbein University in Westerville, Ohio for “her passion to affect change in national and international communities, training and consulting with the nation's and world's political leaders, and commitment to educating others, particularly women, around the world.”
+Most recently, Bocskor joined the board of PLEN (Public Leadership Education Network), where she was chosen as “Mentor of the Year” in 2017 for her work advising college women interested in careers in public service.
+In 2016, she was selected by the Washington Academy of Political Arts & Sciences as one of the “Top 12 Women Changing the Face of Political Communications in Latin America.”

 Elizabeth Neucere believes that museums are the perfect area to have open discussions about history and current events or issues.
 It is important for museums to create learning experiences where visitors can develop informed opinions, learn other viewpoints and have emotional reactions that allow them to emphasize and personally relate with what is on display.
 As the gallery curator for the Institute for Women’s Leadership, Neucere will take these ideals and apply them to the new gallery space in Old Main Building.